Professor Emeritus of Global Strategy and Marketing

-In 1974, Professor Jeannet became a member of the faculty of Babson College where he last held the F.W.
-Olin Distinguished Chair in Global Business and was for many years director of the Glavin Center for Global Business.
-In 1981, he became Visiting Professor at Imede, one of the two founding institutes of IMD, and regularly participated in programs on an annual visiting basis until 1993 when he was appointed to a dual full-time appointment at IMD and Babson.
+In 1974, Jeannet became a member of the faculty of Babson College, where he held the FW Olin Distinguished Chair in Global Business and was for many years director of the Glavin Center for Global Business.
+In 1980 he served as a visiting professor at the Keio Business School in Tokyo, Japan, and in 1981 he became a visiting professor at Imede, one of the two founding institutes of IMD.
+He regularly participated in programs on an annual basis until 1993, when he was appointed to a dual full-time appointment at IMD and Babson.
 He retired from IMD in 2010, and from Babson College in 2013.
 For the period of 2013 to 2016, he held the Quishi Chair at the Zhejiang University School of Management in Hangzhou, China.
-Professor Jeannet also served as Visiting Professor at the Keio Business School in Tokyo, Japan, in 1980.

-Throughout his career, Professor Jeannet has been a consultant and active in executive education for many international companies and organizations including: ABB, Bayer, Cargill, Deloitte, DSM, J&J, Merck-Serono, Nestlé, Nokia, Novartis, Roche, Siemens, Sulzer, UCB Pharma, UBS, WWL, the Wertheimer Group, and Zeneca.
-He served for 12 years as a member and Vice-Chairman of the Board of PubliGroupe, an international media company since acquired by Swisscom.
-He also serves on the advisory boards of BLI Institute of the University of Lucerne, the Humanitarian Board of Golden Rice, and Renaissance Capital.
+Throughout his career, Jeannet has been a consultant and active in executive education for many international companies and organizations including ABB, Bayer, Cargill, Deloitte, DSM, ICI, J&J, Merck-Serono, Nestlé, Nokia, Novartis, Renaissance Foundation, Roche, Siemens, Sulzer, UCB Pharma, UBS, WWL, the Wertheimer Group, and Zeneca.
+He served for 12 years, first as a member and later Vice-Chairman of the board of PubliGroupe, an international media company since acquired by Swisscom.
+He also serves on the advisory boards of the Humanitarian Board of Golden Rice.

-Jean-Pierre Jeannet holds a PhD and a MBA from the University of Massachusetts in the USA.
+He holds a PhD and an MBA from the University of Massachusetts, USA.